 After we did the study skills/learning skills unit “The Case of the Super Students” (someday I’ll finish blogging about that…) for 2nd grade, my co-counselor and I felt like we had to deliver awesomeness for the rest of our lessons in that grade this year.
 I also got in my mind that we needed to do an escape room.
 This all lead to us creating a safari themed mini-unit focusing on conversation skills.
 This was an especially important topic for us due to our large EL population.
 The first specific skill we wanted to tackle was staying on topic and turn taking in conversations.
 The problem?
 There’s no mentor texts out there for this, and no age appropriate videos.
+Here’s what we came up with for our conversation skills lesson.

 Being a big dreamer and schemer that I am, I decided to just write my own.
 If you take away nothing else from this post – take away the suggestion to just write your own stories if you’re not finding something you love out there!
 I did have to splurge on good clipart so the “illustrations” throughout fit well together, but it was well worth it.
 I created the story in PPT so that I would have the option of projecting and reading as well as having a hard copy.
 I don’t have a spiral binder, and am not ready to buy one yet.
 I wanted something “fancier” than stapling though, so I made three hole punches on the side of each page and added binder rings.
 It actually worked beautifully!
 I was able to flip the pages completely over (like in a spiral bound notebook) while I was reading it aloud.
 While I’m not a children’s author and my story isn’t going to win any Caldecott awards, it did accomplish what I needed.
 Writing it myself let me have complete control as well, something I’ll admit to wanting.
 Do I think I could get away with writing my own story like this for my 4th graders?
 Nah.
 But for 3rd and below?
 This is a great new option.